Wayne Bennett AM

 Wayne Bennett is "The Greatest Coach Ever".
 Wayne was awarded this title after coaching the Brisbane Broncos to another victorious win in the 2006 Rugby League Grand Final.

-- Former head coach for the St. George Illawarra Dragons and the Brisbane Broncos, Wayne is a former Australian Kangaroos player and Queensland Police officer.
+- Former head coach for the St. George Illawarra Dragons, Newcastle Knights and the Brisbane Broncos, Wayne is a former Australian Kangaroos player and Queensland Police officer

-- He is the longest serving coach of a single club in the history of the game in Australia, has one of the best winning percentages in Rugby League and ranks second in the number of Premierships won as a coach at the elite level.
+- Longest serving coach of a single club in the history of the game in Australia, has one of the best winning percentages in Rugby League and ranks second in the number of Premierships won as a coach at the elite level

 As a player, Wayne Bennett represented Queensland, in seven matches against NSW from 1971 to 1973, toured New Zealand with the Australian World Cup team in 1971 and played in two provincial tour matches.